CamiloJac/BashScripts/README.md

 # BashScripts
-Collection of different Bash scripts for my VM's
+Collection of different Bash scripts for Unix class at CWU.